Toggle: English / Spanish

-- Familial PJS is due to a mutation in a gene called STK11.
+- Familial PJS may be due to a mutation in a gene called STK11.
 The genetic defect is passed down (inherited) through families as an autosomal dominant trait.
-That means if one of your parents has this type of PJS, you have a 50:50 chance of inheriting the bad gene and having the disease.
+That means if one of your parents has this type of PJS, you have a 50% chance of inheriting the nonworking gene and having the disease.

 The polyps develop mainly in the small intestine, but also in the colon.
 A colonoscopy will show colon polyps.
 The small intestine is evaluated with either a barium x-ray (small bowel series) or a small camera that is swallowed and then take multiple pictures as it travels through the small bowel (capsule endoscopy).